Where Everything Fights Everything

 Curry's plant-based foundation offers genuine sustainability; pandas require permanent resource-intensive intervention.

-Emotional impact panda Wins
+Emotional impact Panda Wins

 Panda